COSIMA/regional-mom6/docs/index.rst

 ------------

 - Only generates regional horizontal grids with uniform spacing in longitude and latitude.
-  However, users can provide their own non-uniform grid, or ideally `open a pull request`_ with a method that generates another type of horizontal grid.
+  However, users can provide their own non-uniform grid, or ideally `open a pull request`_ with a method that generates other types of horizontal grids.
-- Only boundary segments that are parallel to either lines of constant longitude or constant latitude are supported.
+- Only supports boundary segments that are parallel to either lines of constant longitude or lines of constant latitude.

 What you need to get started